ChickenProp/chickenprop.github.com/_posts/2021-12-28-uk-self-assessment.md

 <a href="/images/uk-self-assessment/12.05-receipt.png"><img src="/images/uk-self-assessment/12.05-receipt.png" style="max-width: 100%" alt="screenshot"></a>

 Woop!
-It takes up to 72 hours to process and I can make corrections in that time, assuming I don't realize I have any of those, I'm done.
+It takes up to 72 hours to process and I can make corrections in that time.
+But assuming I don't realize I have any of those, I'm done.
+At some point they're going to send me back the money I overpaid, historically that's gone into my bank account but I don't remember if I've had to do anything particular to make it happen.
+Certainly it wasn't very involved if I did.

 They give me a "submission receipt reference number", which looks like 32 digits in base 36 (numbers and uppercase letters, mine includes Z, I and O so probably all letters are possible).
 Sounds like it's a hash of the contents of my return, with a signature so that no one else can generate a valid one.
 Neat.
 It's also included in the PDF copy I downloaded earlier.